 It depends.
 If the book is based on scientific studies, personal experiences of people with asthma, or offers educational insights, it's non-fiction.
 But if it's fictionalized stories with asthma as a backdrop, it's not.

-Start by summarizing the main points of the book.
-Then, share your thoughts on the writing style, the credibility of the information, and how useful it is.
-Finally, mention if you'd recommend it and to whom.
+Start by summarizing the main points of the book clearly.
+Then, share your thoughts on the writing style, the usefulness of the information, and how it impacted you.

 Well, a good non-fiction book review involves reading the book carefully, noting down important details and your reactions.
 Consider the book's uniqueness, its contribution to the field, and how engaging it is.
 Also, mention any limitations or areas that could have been improved.